Greeengooo/Greeengooo/README.md

 - 👋 Hi, I’m @Oleksii
-- 👀 I’m interested in Data Science and Big Data
+- 👀 I’m a software engineer from Ukraine
-- 🌱 I’m currently learning Hadoop
+- 🌱 I’m currently learning Python multithreading and multiprocessing

 <!---
 Greeengooo/Greeengooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.